emilioMaddalena/causal-inference-studies/material/shapley_values.md

 $$\phi_i​=\sum_{S⊆N∖{i}} \frac{​\vert S\vert! \, (\vert N \vert− \vert S \vert−1)!}{\vert N \vert!} \, \Big(f(S∪\{i\})−f(S)\Big)$$

 The formula above looks intimidating, but it's actually *a simple weighted sum*.
 For any so called coalition $S$, the first terms weights its importance, and the second term is the difference in function values when the feature $X_i$ is included vs when it's not included.

+**So it's a simple delta!** computed and weighted across all possibles combinations of features.

 !!! example